LesegoSenamela/LesegoSenamela/README.md

 I’m looking to collaborate on Frontend, Backend, Database setup and management, cybesecurity and more...

 Fun fact: I actually did Math in undegrad
+### 🤔 I’m looking for help with

+Deploying MediVault.
+This is a web-based application that is hewvily database dependent.
+I am struggling with getting a database host, then we would need to modify the code to fetch the data from the deployed database.
+Any form of assistance would be appreciated.

 ### 📫 Let’s connect
 [LinkedIn](https://www.linkedin.com/in/lesego-senamela) • Email: senamelalesego@gmail.com